3XOR Games with Perfect Commuting Operator Strategies Have Perfect Tensor Product Strategies and are Decidable in Polynomial Time: A Detailed Overview

 and the expected score this strategy achieves on a XOR game is given by

 We refer to strategies where players share and measure a quantum state before deciding their response as \df{entangled strategies}.\footnote{The name quantum strategies, while more natural, can cause confusion with strategies where questions and responses are themselves quantum states.
 Entanglement is not necessary for these strategies, but the players' achieve a value exceeding their classical value only if the state they share is entangled.} In the most general entangled strategy, players share an state $\ket{\psi}$ and randomness $\lambda$.
 Then they receive a question, make a measurement on the quantum state based on the question and shared randomness, and then send a response to the verifier based on the measurement outcome.
 Mathematically, any strategy can be described by fixing the state $\ket{\psi}$ and POVMs (Positive Operator-Valued Measures) for each possible question sent to the players.
-As in the classical case, if we restrict to optimal strategies, we can ignore the shared classical randomness $\lambda$.
-Then we can describe an entangled strategy by specifying the shared state $\ket{\psi}$ and PVMs (Projective Valued Measures) for each possible player and question.
-We associate self-adjoint operators with these PVMs using the following prescription: \begin{enumerate} \item First, specify the shared state $\ket{\psi}$. \item For each player $\alpha \in [k]$ and question $i \in [N]$, let $P^{(\alpha)}_i$ be the projector onto the subspace associated with a 1 response by player $\alpha$ to question $i$.
-Similarly, let $Q^{(\alpha)}_i = \id - P^{(\alpha)}_i$ be the projector onto the subspace associated with a 0 response.
-Here $\id$ represents the identity operator. \item For every $\alpha$ and $i$, define the \df{strategy observable} $ X_i^{(\alpha)} = Q^{(\alpha)}_i - P^{(\alpha)}_i. $ \end{enumerate} The operators $X_i^{(\alpha)}$ satisfy some useful properties.
-Firstly, they are self-adjoint by construction with eigenvalues~$\pm1$.
-From this, or from direct calculation, it follows that
+A Naimark type dilation theorem tells us that any such strategy can be transformed to one where players' measurements are all described by PVMs (Projective Valued Measures) without changing the score that strategy achieves on a game (the finite dimensional case is standard, see \cite{fritz2012tsirelson} Section 3, for the infinite dimensional argument).
+Thus, when considering whether or not a game has an optimal strategy we are free to consider only strategies which can be described by a shared state $\ket{\psi}$ and PVMs (Projective Valued Measures) for each possible player and question.

+In this paper we describe entangled strategies using the PVM formalism.
+More specifically, we study self adjoint operators associated with these PVMs.
+We define these self-adjoint operators as follows: